lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 option ``javadoc`` the documentation jar; both options are false by default.
 The field ``artifact`` can be used to retrieve only specific artifacts from the module.

-The three properties of the artifact specification are optional, and map directly to the components of the Ivy resolution pattern.
+The four properties of the artifact specification are optional, and map directly to the components of the Ivy resolution pattern.
 If no property ``classifier`` is present, or if it is the empty string, the classifier will remain unspecified.
 The fields ``type`` and ``ext``, if omitted, will default to the string "jar".
-For example, the source jar of a module can also be obtained by specifying an artifact in which the classifier is "sources", the type is "src", and the file extension is "jar".
+The field ``configs`` can optionally be used to specify one or more Ivy configuration; if missing, the configuration ``default`` will be used.
+For example, the javadoc jar of a module can also be obtained by specifying an artifact in which the classifier is "javadoc", the type is "doc", the file extension is "jar", and the configuration is "docs".

-In the case in which ``main-jar`` is explicitly set to false, and no other artifact is requested, the build system will retrieve the default set of artifacts specified by the module pom or ivy.xml.

 *Next:* :doc:`deploy`.